 Solvents for HPLC

-For modern HPLC high purity solvents as mobile phases are increasingly needed.
-Users can mainly choose between three different classes of purity for their individual analysis, HPLC grade, Gradient grade and LC-MS grade.
+For modern HPLC, high purity solvents are increasingly needed as mobile phases.
+In general, users choose between three different classes of purity for their individual analysis: HPLC grade, Gradient grade and LC-MS grade.

-But what's the difference between the different qualities referring chromatography and between other high purity solvents?
+But what's the difference between the different qualities in regards to chromatography and other high purity solvents?
 And why is it important to choose a solvent with reference to the performed application?

 All qualities have the same basic material and a nominal high purity with low traces of xenobiotics (99.8 - 99.9 %, depending on the product) in common.
-But especially these minimal residue can cause problems in HPLC depending in the technic of detection, so that in this case "pure" is not equal to "pure".
+However, it is precisely these minimal residues that can cause problems in HPLC, depending on the detection technique, so in this case "pure" is not the same as "pure".

-The following describes the differences of the three levels of solvent purity and the reasons for using every quality for your application.
+In the following, we will look at the differences of the three levels of solvent purity and when to choose which quality for your application.

 HPLC grade solvents

-HPLC grade describes a solutions quality, that is mainly desinged for isocratic separations applying UV and fluorescence detection.
-These solvents are especially characerized by high purity combined with high UV permeability at all relevant wave lengths, low inherent fluorescence and waste steam pressure as well as low acidity and alkalinity.
+HPLC grade describes a solutions quality that is mainly designed for isocratic separations applying UV and fluorescence detection.
+These solvents are especially characterized by high purity combined with high UV permeability at all relevant wave lengths, low inherent fluorescence and waste steam pressure as well as low acidity and alkalinity.

-The solvents undergo special treatment stages to remove potentially interferring substances.
-Thereby disturbing peaks are minimized and a low ambient noise can be enabled.
+The solvents undergo special treatment stages to remove potentially interfering substances.
+This helps minimizing spurious peaks and allows for low ambient noise.

-After the treatment these solutions are tested specificly for aptitude for fluorescence detection in HPLC.
-Through this quality controll continous purity of solvents as well as reproducability for your measurements can be guaranteed.
+After the treatment these solutions are tested specifically for aptitude for fluorescence detection in HPLC.
+Through this quality control continuous purity of solvents as well as reproducibility for your measurements can be guaranteed.

 Gradient grade solvents

-The following figure shows a gradient profile to demonstrade the extraordinary results that can be attained with acetonitril Gradient grade.
+The following figure shows a gradient profile to demonstrate the extraordinary results that can be attained with Gradient grade acetonitrile.
 Only a low drift of the base line can be recorded.

 Fig. 1: Drift of the base line using Gradient grade as solvent.